 Are you or a loved one suffering from a methadone addiction?
-If you’re looking to gain freedom from methadone addiction in Utah, contact us for a FREE assessment opportunity.
+If you’re looking to gain freedom from methadone addiction in Utah, contact the best Methadone treatment center near Salt Lake City for a FREE assessment.
 Here at Pathways Real Life Recovery in Utah, we are dedicated to developing a customized treatment regimen that works for you.
 We accept insurance and our doors are open 24/7.

 What Is Methadone?